VT1, VT2, and VO₂max: The Complete Guide to Ventilatory Thresholds

 The cleanest field-side way to know which threshold you’re sitting at is the talk test, anchored to the Rate of Perceived Exertion (RPE) scale.

-- At VT1 (RPE 3 / 10).
+• At VT1 (RPE 4 / 10).
 Breathing is elevated but comfortable.
 Lactate is being produced, but the body clears it as quickly as it’s being made (12*).

-- Between VT1 and VT2 (RPE 4–6 / 10).
+• Between VT1 and VT2 (RPE 4–6 / 10).
 Breathing rises noticeably.
 The fuel mix is shifting from fat-dominant toward carbohydrate-dominant.

-- At VT2 (RPE 7 / 10).
+• At VT2 (RPE 7 / 10).
 Breathing and lactate rise exponentially.
 VT2 is also referred to as the anaerobic threshold (AT) (12*).

-Anaerobic threshold (AT), lactate threshold (LT), and the second ventilatory threshold (VT2) are often used interchangeably and for most practical training purposes they refer to the same physiological transition.
+Lactate threshold (LT), and the second ventilatory threshold (VT2) are often used interchangeably and for most practical training purposes they refer to the same physiological transition.
 They’re measured slightly differently, however, and they sit on slightly different physiological signals.

-| Term | What it measures | How it’s detected | Practical equivalence |
+Term What it measures How it’s detected

-| VT2 (second ventilatory threshold) | The disproportionate rise in ventilation as CO₂ removal accelerates | Breathing data: minute ventilation, VE/VO₂, VE/VCO₂ during a ramp test | The point where you can only speak a couple of words at a time |
+VT1/VT2 (first and second ventilatory threshold) The increase in ventilation as CO₂ production increases and its removal accelerates.
+Breathing data: minute ventilation, VE/VO₂, VE/VCO₂ during a ramp test

-| LT / LT2 (lactate threshold) | A specific blood-lactate value (commonly ~4 mmol/L, but it varies) | Finger-prick lactate sampling during a step test | Sits very close to VT2 in most athletes; the exact numeric anchor depends on the lab’s protocol |
+LT1 / LT2 (first and second lactate threshold) A specific blood-lactate value (commonly ~2 and 4 mmol/L, but it varies) Finger-prick lactate sampling during a step test

 The takeaway: when an athlete or coach says “anaerobic threshold,” they almost always mean the same physiological transition as VT2.
 The labels differ because the historical research traditions used different measurement signals: gas exchange vs blood lactate.
 The underlying event in the body is the same.
-MLSS is the one term that meaningfully diverges and should not be conflated with VT2.

 Why Accurate, Individual Thresholds Matter More Than Heart Rate Zones